Scientific program

 • Endometrium in uterine adenomyosis and fibroids – Jacques Donnez (Belgium)

-• Relationships between the microbiome and endometriosis – Martin von Bergen (Germany)
+• Relationships between the microbiome and endometriosis – Martin Von Bergen (Germany)

 • Endometritis and infertility – Yutaka Osuga (Japan)